garceteclaudio/challenge_mobile_test_automation/README.md

 ## 🏃 Running Tests

-Run runner.py and set tags to run specif scenarios.
+Run runner.py and use tags to execute specific scenarios.

 ## 📊 Generating Reports